 Dear Dharma Teachers, Dear Order Members, Dear Aspirants,

-In 2017 there will be three opportunities for aspirants from North America to be ordained into the Order of Interbeing.
+In 2019 there will be one opportunity for aspirants from North America to be ordained into the Order of Interbeing at Magnolia Grove Monastery.
 In order to facilitate the process, the Care-Taking Council of the Dharma Teachers Sangha of North America (including both monastics and lay Dharma Teachers) have clarified the requirements, criteria, and procedures for North American students of Thich Nhat Hanh.

 The Fourteen Mindfulness Trainings offer clear guidance for living simply, compassionately, and joyfully in our modern world.
 They are a concrete embodiment of the teachings of the Buddha and the Bodhisattva ideal.
-Anyone who wishes can live his or her life in accord with these fourteen trainings.
+Anyone who wishes can live their life in accord with these fourteen trainings.

 To formally join the Order of Interbeing means to publicly commit oneself to studying, practicing, and observing the trainings and, also, to participating actively in a community which practices mindfulness in the Plum Village tradition of Thich Nhat Hanh.